Skip to main content

 There are two built-in CORS policies called none and anything-goes.
 The former disallows any cross-origin access while the latter allows any cross-origin access (and is discouraged for production use cases).
 To correctly support CORS we recommend creating and using a custom CORS policy.

-Custom policies are created in the routes.json file alongside the routes, policies and versions properties:
+Custom CORS policies are created in the policies.json file alongside regular policies:

 {